SUGOGOi/nextjs-express-practice/README.md

+-->NextJS 14 at frontend
-NextJS(14) at frontend + Nodejs, Expressjs at backend!!
+-->Nodejs, Expressjs at backend